 - white chocolate chunks or chips

 Please don’t use liquid food colouring – it won’t work!
-You need a food colouring paste or gel here.
+You would need to use a whole bottle to achieve the right colour…which will mess up the recipe proportions.
+You need a food colour paste or gel here.
 I used Sugarflair “Christmas Red” to make these cookies and as you can tell from the photos, it’s the perfect deep red velvet colour!

 BAKING TIPS